Sen. James M. Inhofe, conservative critic of climate change, says he will retire

 Besides Holland, other possible candidates include Reps.
 Markwayne Mullin and Kevin Hern, former state House speaker T.W.
 Shannon and Lt.
 Gov. Matt Pinnell.

 Inhofe’s retirement could also prompt some musical chairs in the Senate by opening up the top GOP slot on the Armed Services Committee.
-Sen. Roger Wicker (R-Miss.), the current Commerce Committee chairman, is next most senior Republican on that panel.
+Sen. Roger Wicker (Miss.), the current Commerce Committee chairman, is next most senior Republican on that panel.
 Should Wicker give up the top Commerce post, Sen. Ted Cruz (R-Texas) would be in line to succeed him — and perhaps hold a congressional gavel for the first time if Republicans regain the Senate majority in November.